tradovate/custom-indicators/tutorial/AdvancedDrawing.md

         ]
     }
 }
 ```

 We have to be a little creative about the `coord` field for the midpoint.
 I've used the `du` graphics helper function (which we `require`d at the top of the file) to create the `y` coordinate.
 This is because all of the values we use must be `ScaleBound` values.
 These are simple objects which have both a `unit` field and a `value` field.
 We can construct them in a less verbose way by using `du`.

-> `du` stands for Domain Units.
-There is also the `px` method which constructs ScaleBound values with the Pixels type unit.
+> *Note: `du` stands for Domain Units.
+There is also the `px` method which constructs ScaleBound values with the Pixels type unit.*

 We still need to finish filling out our tooltips.
 Let's finish them off by adding the top-left and top-right points.